640 South State StreetDover, Delaware 19901

-Your doctor might also order a test to measure mercury levels in your blood.
+Your healthcare provider might also order a test to measure mercury levels in your blood.
 He or she may also test hair from your scalp to measure mercury exposure.

 Results are given in nanograms per milliliter (ng/mL).
 Urine levels of mercury less than 20 ng/mL are considered safe.

-Having some mercury in your urine doesn't necessarily mean you will develop health problems.
+Having some mercury in your urine doesn't mean you will develop health problems.

 High levels of mercury in your urine could mean that you have mercury poisoning and need treatment.

 The test requires a urine sample.
-Your doctor will tell you how to collect a sample in a sterile container.
+Your healthcare provider will tell you how to collect a sample in a sterile container.